- Special Events

 The Rising Stars Concert is a free event open to everyone.

-The Ventura College Singers: This audition-only ensemble, selected from the student body of Ventura College, performs in a variety of styles and genres, specializing in advanced a cappella and accompanied choral literature.
+This audition-only ensemble—selected from the student body of Ventura College—performs in various styles and genres, and specializes in advanced a cappella and accompanied choral literature.

 Brent Wilson, director